-Your accident is unique to you, but here at Zirkin & Schmerling, we’ve seen it all.
+Your accident is unique to you, but here at the law firm of Zirkin & Schmerling, we’ve seen it all.
 Nothing an insurance company does will surprise us.
 We’ve seen insurance companies offer lowball checks to severely injured people, try to rush and bully people into making poor decisions and fail to provide the resources people truly need to fully recover from tragic accidents.
 When you partner with us, you have an ally on your side.
 We have the confidence it takes to stand up to trucking companies and insurance companies, so you get what you deserve.

 Semi-Truck Accidents Can Happen

 Accidents involving semi-trucks are some of the most traumatic and disastrous on Maryland roads.
 They’re much more likely to cause a fatality or life-altering injury due to the extreme forces involved.
-According to the Maryland Motor Vehicle Administration (MDOT MVA), of all fatality crashes that happen in a typical year, about 11% involve a large truck, 30% involve speeding and 15% involve rollovers.
+According to the Maryland Motor Vehicle Administration (MDOT MVA), of all fatality car accidents that happen in a typical year, about 11% involve a large truck, 30% involve speeding and 15% involve rollovers.

 Every year, at least 635 Maryland people die in vehicle accidents.
 According to the National Highway Traffic Safety Administration (NHTSA), Prince George’s County has the highest number of fatalities overall, followed by Baltimore County, Montgomery County and Anne Arundel County.

 The rate of fatalities in Maryland per 100,000 people is generally lower than the rest of the United States, at about 11% compared to 14% nationwide.
 However, just one fatality is too much for family and friends left behind.
 An auto death leaves a lifelong traumatic impact on the survivors.